 Existing TCL users might balk at the fact that several pieces have been recycled from earlier syllabi.
 However, there certainly seems to be plenty of brand new material here, and of a high quality.
 I also find that pupils often find it hugely inspiring to play pieces which they heard more advanced players performing in a concert 2-3 years previously.

 Meanwhile those of us considering a switch to TCL from another board have plenty here to keep us busily engaged for the next three years, much of the material being new to us.
 And for those coming, like me, from ABRSM I think that the solid benchmarking, attention to detail and pedagogic solidity of this TCL syllabus may well seem like a warm homecoming.

 There are many considerations that teachers will rightly want to make before entering any of their students for grade exams; parents and the students themselves often don’t see the whole of this picture.
 And different boards offer alternatives that will perhaps suit one student more than the next.

-But when it comes to syllabus design that supports educational and musical excellence, it now seems to me that TCL have delivered the new number one choice, a syllabus that ticks every box.
+But when it comes to syllabus design that supports educational and musical excellence, it now seems to me that TCL have delivered a winning choice here, a syllabus that pretty much ticks every box.